MultiSafepay/shopware6/README.md

 ## What is Shopware 6?
 Shopware 6 is the sequel to Shopware 5, a popular open source ecommerce platform.
 For more information, make sure you check out [Shopware 6](https://www.shopware.com/en/products/shopware-6/).

-## Feedback
+## A gift for your contribution
 We look forward to receiving your input.
 Have you seen an opportunity to change things for better?
-We invite you to create a pull request on GitHub.
+We would like to invite you to create a pull request on GitHub.
 Are you missing something and would like us to fix it?
 Suggest an improvement by sending us an [email](mailto:integration@multisafepay.com) or by creating an issue.

+What will you get in return?
+A brand new designed MultiSafepay t-shirt which will make you part of the team!

 ## Testing
 Would you like to try out a working version of a Shopware 6 webshop?
 Reach out to our Integration team at <integration@multisafepay.com> and one of our colleagues will assist you in opening a test account, where you can install the MultiSafepay's latest Shopware 6 plugin and its current functionality.